kcde/kontact-backend/README.md

 - [ ] Verify Users with there password before deleting
 - [ ] Retutn 404 when trying to delete an unavailable email
+- [ ] User should be added with unique email

 ## Run Locally